POINT-OF-CARE ULTRASOUND CERTIFICATION ACADEMYFAQs

 If you’ve logged into MY POCUS and can’t access the POCUS Certification Academy information, first make sure your popup blocker is disabled and try to log in on a different internet browser (e.g., Internet Explorer, Firefox, Chrome, etc.).
 If your difficulties persist, please email POCUS@inteleos.org with a description of what happens and the browser(s) you’ve tried.
 We’ll respond within 24 business hours.

-The Point-of-Care Ultrasound POCUS Certification Academy is designed to be convenient for busy healthcare practitioners.
+The POCUS Certification Academy’s assessments are designed to be convenient for busy healthcare practitioners.
 Your assessments can be taken immediately after your application and payment or at any time that works for you (within the designated time frame for your selected Certificate or Specialty Certification).
 For more information, see FAQ #3 What are the exams I have to take to earn a POCUS certificate or certification?
 Assessments may be completed from the location of your choosing, although privacy is important to avoid sharing assessment content.
 A quiet test taking environment with appropriate lighting and minimal distractions will improve the experience.

 The assessments are all online and may be started and stopped at will.
 The assessment remembers the last question you answered and bookmarks that location.
 To return to an assessment, login to MY POCUS and access your Certificate Plan.